mfaytak/afriphon/btd-1.md

 	* Institutional support is low
 * Familiar with phonetics in theory, but not necessarily in practice

-If you are not in this group, we ask that you **prioritize** those in this group for questions and feedback
+If you are not in this group, we ask that you prioritize those in this group for questions and feedback

+* Unlike a typical talk, we encourage people to ask questions at the **end of any slide**

 ## All of us